DominikCicea/CS50FinalProject/README.md

 # Dominik's Donuts
 #### Video Demo: https://youtu.be/5TKAy1eQR4I
-#### Description: Dominik's Donuts is an online shop where you can order donuts, and pay with your card.
+#### Dominik's Donuts is an online shop where you can order donuts, and pay with your card.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------